DannyAntonelli/Neural-Network-from-Scratch/README.md

-# Neural-Network-from-Scratch
-Neural Network from scratch in Python
+# Neural Network from Scratch

 ## Setup
 Run the following command to install the neuralnetwork package (consider using a virtual environment):